benliao/bws/README.md

 bws-web-server --daemon --log-file /var/log/bws.log --pid-file /var/run/bws.pid
 ```

-## 🔧 Daemon Management
+## 🔧 Daemon Management (Unix Only)

-BWS can run as a daemon (background process) for production deployments.
+BWS can run as a daemon (background process) for production deployments on Unix-like systems (Linux, macOS, etc.).
 A management script is provided for easy daemon control:

+> **Windows Note**: Daemon functionality is not supported on Windows.
+Use your system's service manager or run in the foreground with a process manager like PM2 or NSSM.

 ```bash
 # Start the daemon